Analysis: Reviewing the free agents the Seahawks lost and those they signed at the midway point of the season

 - Is Mike Zunino trade a tweak or start of a rebuild for Mariners? | Larry Stone

-Seattle already has only four 2019 draft picks at the moment due to other trades (Duane Brown, Brett Hundley, Shalom Luani), which led some to think that the Seahawks might consider cutting some of their qualifying UFAs (LB Barkevious Mingo, TE Ed Dickson, DL Shamar Stephen, WR Jaron Brown and OL D.J.
+Seattle currently has only four 2019 draft picks due to other trades (Duane Brown, Brett Hundley, Shalom Luani).
+That leads some to wonder if the Seahawks might consider cutting some of their qualifying UFAs (LB Barkevious Mingo, TE Ed Dickson, DL Shamar Stephen, WR Jaron Brown and OL D.J.
 Fluker) to gain a comp pick.

 As detailed by Nick Korte of OvertheCap.com, Seattle could conceivably receive a fourth-round comp pick if it cut two of those players by this weekend (the 10th week set as the deadline).

-That obviously seems unlikely at this point, with all of those players factoring heavily into the team’s plans at the moment, and the roster for this week already appearing basically set.
+That obviously seems unlikely at this point, with all of those players factoring heavily into the team’s plans, and the roster for this week already appearing to be set.

 But technically, it could still happen.